delta-3/self-defense-wrapper/README.md

 # self-defense-wrapper
-A wrapper to add self defense to your Django
+A wrapper to add self defense to your Django application